esenyel/esenyel.github.io/_pages/research.md

      height="480"
      style="float: right;" />

 An autonomous robot may experience unforeseen faults during real-world operations which may affect its safety and intended behavior.
-To deal with this problem, we propose a meta-learning-based approach to improve the trajectory tracking performance of an unmanned aerial vehicle (UAV) under actuator faults which have not been previously experienced.
+To deal with this problem, we propose a meta-learning-based approach to improve the trajectory tracking performance of an unmanned aerial vehicle (UAV) under actuator faults that have not been previously experienced.
 Meta-learning is leveraged to train a model that is easily adaptable at runtime to make accurate predictions about the system’s future state.
 A runtime monitoring and validation technique is proposed to decide when the system needs to adapt its model by considering a data pruning procedure for efficient learning.
 Finally, the reference trajectory is adapted based on future predictions by borrowing feedback control logic to make the system track the original and desired path without needing to access the system’s controller.
 More details, simulation and experimental results can be found in the paper: [IROS'21](https://ieeexplore.ieee.org/document/9635918 "IROS'21").

+**Relevant Publications:**
+* A. Yildiz,  **E. Yel**, A. Corso, K. Wray, S. Witwicki and M. Kochenderfer, "_Experience filter: Transferring past experiences to unseen  tasks or environments_", IEEE Intelligent Vehicles Symposium (IV) 2023 [PDF]([https://arxiv.org/pdf/2209.13172.pdf](https://arxiv.org/pdf/2305.18633.pdf) "IV'23")
+* **E. Yel***, Shijie Gao*, N. Bezzo, ”_Meta-Learning-based Proactive Online Planning for UAVs under Degraded Conditions_”, (*equal contribution), Robotics and Automation Letters (RA-L), 2022 [PDF](https://ieeexplore.ieee.org/document/9832491 "RAL'22")
+* **E. Yel**, N. Bezzo, ”_A Meta-Learning-based Trajectory Tracking Framework for UAVs under Degraded Conditions_” IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2021 [PDF](https://arxiv.org/abs/2104.15081 "IROS'21")

 Runtime Planning, Learning, and Recovery under Unforeseen Disturbances
 -----